-The reunited group -- featuring Jeff Mangum, Scott Spillane, Julian Koster and Jeremy Barnes -- has announced five shows for fall 2013, with two shows in its hometown of Athens, Ga. in October followed by stops in North Carolina, Taiwan and Japan.
-Elf Power, Half Japanese and Daniel Johnston will serve as support acts, and the group also hints that there are "more [shows] to come" on its official website.
+The reunited group -- featuring Jeff Mangum, Scott Spillane, Julian Koster and Jeremy Barnes -- has announced five shows for fall 2013, with two shows in their hometown of Athens, Ga. in October followed by stops in North Carolina, Taiwan and Japan.
+Elf Power, Half Japanese and Daniel Johnston will serve as support acts, and the group also hints that there are "more [shows] to come" on their official web site.

 Neutral Milk Hotel went on hiatus following the 1998 release of “In the Aeroplane Over the Sea” and its coinciding tour.
-Although the album never charted on the Billboard 200, "Aeroplane" has become a cult classic and has sold 393,000 copies, according to Nielsen SoundScan.
+Although the album never charted on the Billboard 200, "Aeroplane" has become a cult classic and has sold 393,000 copies to date, according to Nielsen SoundScan.

-Tickets for the band's Athens shows go on sale Friday (May 3).
+Tickets for the band's Athens shows go on sale Friday (May 3) on their website.
 A portion of the ticket sales profit will go to the charity Children of the Blue Sky.

 Check out the Neutral Milk Hotel tour dates below: